mattyfanyq-lang/MRT-Line-Extractor/mtd1_hough_trans/README.md

 # MRT Line Extraction Project

-This project experiments with converting schematic MRT maps into structured line data for use in an interactive web visualisation.
+This project experiments with converting schematic MRT System Map into structured line data for use in an interactive web visualisation.
-The goal is to extract polylines representing train routes, store their coordinates in JSON, and display them accurately in the browser.
+The final goal is to extract polylines representing train routes, store their coordinates in JSON, and render them in the browser.

 ---

 ## ✅ Purpose

 - Convert static MRT diagrams into machine-readable geometry.
-- Reduce manual tracing time for large rail networks.
 - Prepare data for browser-based mapping with MapLibre.
-- Allow future logic, such as route tracing or network analysis.
+- Allow future logic implementation

 ---